Social Security Disability Attorneys In New Richmond

 Social Security Disability (SSD) Definition

-The Social Security Administration (SSA) manages Social Security benefits, including disability, survivors, and retirement.
+The Social Security Administration (SSA) manages Social Security benefits, including disability, survivors and retirement.
 Individuals who cannot work due to a physical or mental disability may find relief through the disability section of Social Security.
-The SSA only offers assistance to those applicants that have long-term or fatal conditions.
+The SSA only offers assistance to those applicants who have long-term or fatal conditions.

 There are two types of SSD benefits:

 - Social Security Disability Insurance (SSDI)

 The main difference between the two types of benefits is the individual’s work experience.
 Social Security Disability Insurance is designated to support disabled individuals with work backgrounds.
 While SSI is for individuals who are disabled, have a lower income, and haven’t been in the workforce long enough.

 It’s important to know that these two programs are separate, even though they are both administered by the SSA.
 Additionally, in particular situations, individuals could be eligible for both benefits.

 You may be eligible for SSD benefits if: